typhoidgenomics/genotyphi/README.md

 ## Generating input BAMS from reads

 We recommend using [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) to align reads to the CT18 reference, and [SAMtools](http://http://samtools.sourceforge.net/) to convert the *.sam file to the *.bam format.
 The resulting bam file(s) can be passed directly to this script via --bam.
+Please note the differences in the commands listed below when using SAMtools v1.1/1.2 vs. SAMtools v1.3.1 to generate bam files.

 For example: